 How we tested and rated our top picks

-We read it and tested the stylus each side by side and compared them based on Palmer rejection, pressure sensitivity, instant pairing, Bluetooth connection were given a slightly higher score.
+We read it and tested the stylus each side by side and compared them based on Palm rejection, pressure sensitivity, instant pairing, Bluetooth connection were given a slightly higher score.
 Those with disc tip find point tips were considered I addition to: whether or not they worked on all touchscreens or just certain models.

 Alternatives to using a stylus for a touchscreen laptop